deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 A second later, half the fish was on her plate, prompting a chuckle from Amir.
 "That was my reaction." he said.

-"*Damn* girl! *Mff*!"
+*"Damn* girl! *Mff*!"

 Xiù giggled.
 "You like?"

-Allison nodded, masticating enthusiastically, "*Thiff iff amaffing."* she swallowed.
+Allison nodded, masticating enthusiastically, *"Thiff iff amaffing."* she swallowed.
 "Best thing I've had in my mouth since, uh…"

 Okay, *now* the awkwardness happened, especially when Lewis grinned like he was the Coyote and he'd just caught the Road Runner.
 "Half an hour ago? *Yagh!"*